 - 1 tablespoon brown sugar

-- Add the remaining coconut milk, water, lime leaves, if
+- Add the remaining coconut milk, lime leaves, if using, and chicken.

 - Cover the pot, set the valve to the sealing position, and set the pot to cook on high pressure for 15 minutes if using boneless chicken or 20 minutes if using bone-in chicken.